sheilasaia/paper-yadkin-swat-sovi/README.md

 Short description: This file was created by converting the k<sub/>n</sub> table in Appendix 4 from the USGS Bulletin 17b as referenced in Saia et al. (2019). <br>

 Filename: us\_svi\_2014\_albers.txt <br>
-Short description: This file was derived spatial SVI data obtained on the ATSDR website (https://svi.cdc.gov/data-and-tools-download.html) for all census tracts in the United States but does not include spatial data (i.e., it was obtained by exporting the attribute data in ESRI ArcGIS).
+Short description: This file was derived spatial SVI data obtained on the the [ATSDR data download website](https://svi.cdc.gov/data-and-tools-download.html) for all census tracts in the United States but does not include spatial data (i.e., it was obtained by exporting the attribute data in ESRI ArcGIS).
 For further details on where this information was obtained, see the README file in the spatial directory (see 2.5.1).
 It was projected to United States of America Contiguous Albers Equal Area Conic USGS projection using ESRI ArcGIS; we did not check the 'preserve shape' box. <br>

 Filename: us\_svi\_2014\_albers\_reformatted.txt <br>
 Short description: This file is the reformatted version of us\_svi\_2014\_albers.txt.
 Reformatting was done using the svi\_reformatted.R script (see 2.2). <br>